Minister of Democratic Institutions

 The Minister of Democratic Institutions (Ministre des Institutions démocratiques) was a Minister of the Crown in the Canadian Cabinet, associated with the Privy Council Office.
 The position was first created in 2003 as "Minister responsible for Democratic Reform".
 It was also titled "Minister responsible for Democratic Renewal" and "Minister of State (Democratic Reform)" during various governments.
-The position was abolished on November 20, 2019.
+The position was abolished on November 20, 2019 but reestablished on December 20, 2024.
+It was abolished once again on May 13, 2025.

 History

 Under Martin (2003–2006)

 The position was created by Prime Minister Paul Martin when he succeeded Jean Chrétien in December 2003 under the title "Minister responsible for Democratic Reform" to address the "democratic deficit", an issue Martin campaigned on when he ran for leader of the Liberal Party of Canada.

 The portfolio was initially held by the Government House Leader, Jacques Saada, in Martin's first cabinet.
 After the 2004 election, the portfolio was given to Mauril Bélanger, who was the deputy government house leader.

 When Belinda Stronach crossed the floor from the Conservative Party to Liberals on May 17, 2005, she assumed responsibilities for the portfolio along with the post of Minister of Human Resources and Skills Development.
 At this point the title was changed from "Democratic Reform" to "Democratic Renewal".